Tiendil/feeds.fun/README.md

 # TODO (remove before merge)

 - what with github buttons
-- opensource to the main page
-- github repo link to the main page
 - Update readme, to have it in sync with the site

 # Feeds Fun